 The School will utilize the same financial accounting system and procedures as non-charter public schools.
 The School shall utilize the financial accounting and payroll software programs used by non-charter Alabama public schools.
-The School will post monthly financial reports and check registers on the School's website within forty-five (45) days of the end of each month.
-Likewise the School will post an annual financial report on the School's website within forty-five (45) days of the end of the fiscal year.
+Beginning June 1, 2020, the School will post monthly financial reports and check registers on the School's website within forty-five (45) days of the end of each month.
+Likewise, the School will post an annual financial report on the School's website within forty-five (45) days of the end of the fiscal year.